 Continued heavy economic sanctions will be critical to maintaining pressure on the Russian Federation.
-Economic sanctions against Russia, whilst severe, should still be strengthened further in the event of Russian escalation.
+Economic sanctions against Russia, whilst severe, should be strengthened further in the event of Russian escalation.
 Measures should include:

-- Total exclusion from the SWIFT bank transfer system; - Exclusion from US, UK and EU financial and other markets (including a ban on the sale of Russian sovereign debt); - Further travel bans and confiscation of Russian assets and property held abroad; and - Initiate legislation to authorize impoundment and use of Russian assets held in US and Partner financial institutions to pay for Ukrainian reconstruction.
+• Total exclusion from the SWIFT bank transfer system;

+- Exclusion from US, UK and EU financial and other markets (including a ban on the sale of Russian sovereign debt); - Further travel bans and confiscation of Russian assets and property held abroad; - Initiate legislation to authorize impoundment and use of Russian assets held in US and Partner financial institutions to pay for Ukrainian reconstruction; and - Strict control over sanctions implementation and prevention of sanctions bypassing, including via third states.

-Ukraine has already received extensive Western aid and there is much more to come.
-Ukraine should also be offered large-scale financial support, including access to low and no-interest loans and grants.
+Ukraine has already received extensive Western aid and should also be offered large-scale financial support, including access to low and no-interest loans and grants.
 However, a powerful oversight body composed of officials from the Bank of England, the European Central Bank and the US Federal Reserve must be quickly stepped up to ensure Western money is not lost to the large-scale corruption from which Ukraine continues to suffer.